amamel/banano-node-docker/readme.md

 ```bash
 curl -sL "https://raw.github.com/amamel/banano-node-docker/master/install.sh" | sh
 ```
-Note: If using SSL, read more about SSL / HTTPS with Let's Encrypt before running installer below.
+Note: If using SSL, skip to manual install, and read more about SSL / HTTPS with Let's Encrypt below.